ship-armada/armada/TX_SIGNING.md

 ```
 1. User opts in to local storage
-2. SDK prompts for passcode (6+ chars)
+2. SDK prompts for passphrase (16+ chars recommended; strength meter required)
-3. root_secret encrypted with:
+3. root_secret encrypted with (in order of preference):
-   encryption_key = PBKDF2(passcode, salt=random, iterations=â‰¥100000)
-   (or argon2id where WebCrypto support is available)
+   a. argon2id(passphrase, salt=random, t=3, m=65536, p=4) — DEFAULT where available
+   b. scrypt(passphrase, salt=random, N=2^17, r=8, p=1) — fallback
+   c.
+PBKDF2(passphrase, salt=random, iterations=600000, hash=SHA-256) — compatibility only
 4. Encrypted blob stored in localStorage/IndexedDB
-5. To unlock: user enters passcode â†’ decrypt â†’ root_secret in memory
+5. To unlock: user enters passphrase → decrypt → root_secret in memory
 ```

+The KDF produces a 32-byte encryption key.
+The root_secret is then encrypted with **AES-256-GCM** (96-bit random nonce).
+The stored blob is byte-for-byte identical in schema to the `armada-backup-v1` JSON format defined in the Enrollment Flow section — same field names, same hex encoding, same auth tag placement, same rejection rules for unknown fields.
+The only difference is storage location (localStorage/IndexedDB vs file on disk).
+A compliant SDK MUST be able to take a local storage blob, save it as a file, and have it function as a valid backup — and vice versa.

+Memory-hard KDF (argon2id or scrypt) should be the default target, not the luxury option.
+PBKDF2 at 100k iterations is survivable but weak for protecting a root secret that controls real funds in 2026.
+The 600k minimum for PBKDF2 compatibility fallback aligns with current OWASP guidance.

 This is opt-in.
 Default behavior is stateless (paste secret or re-sign).